7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Manage-Identities-And-Governance/Azure-Administration-Microsoft-Entra-ID-Administration.md

 - Requires:
 	- Connection
 	- Register - register to manage
-	- Join - extension of registering a device and changes the local state of the device to enable sign-in from organizational account instead of personal
+	- Join - extension of registering a device and changes the local state of the device to enable sign-in from organisational account instead of personal
  - Potential combination of registration with other solutions

 ![](azureadbenefitsofazureadjoin.png)